dlozanob/My-Notes/LaTeX.md

 To adjust the image width to the page width use `width = \linewidth`

 Reference figures by: `\ref{fig:<label>}`

+If somehow the images are not displayed in place, try in documentclass: `documentclass[floatsintext]`

 ## List items